RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.3.8 =
+* Update: Revamped the screenshots section with updated images.

 = 2.3.7 =
 * Fix: Fixed a bug that in some cases were affecting the rating type on excerpts.
 Hardcoded it to front-post rating.